 Your estate plan may specify how your family should act to ensure you receive the medical care you desire if you become disabled.
 If you have any live dependents, you can appoint guardianship to take care of them through your estate plan, removing any doubt about their welfare if you cannot do so yourself.

 An estate plan might assist you in making arrangements if you have children you want to protect after your physical incapacitation or death.

 Should I Prepare an Estate Plan?

 Although establishing an estate plan isn’t required, doing so is highly sensible.

 As said previously, if you don’t have any estate plan, your state’s intestate laws will determine how your assets are divided.
 Your assets may end up being dispersed in ways as a result of this that you would not want to occur.

 You need an estate plan to control how your assets are divided or how the surviving family members will be cared for.

 An estate plan gives you control over your estate and significantly lessens the stress on your remaining family members during the distribution of your wealth.

 Your loved ones will have peace of mind knowing your desires are being carried out thanks to an estate plan, which explains precisely how you would like things to proceed.
 Additionally, it offers precise instructions that can help prevent family disputes and probate litigation.

 How Do You Create an Estate Plan?

 Making an estate plan necessitates thoughtful consideration and advice from experts who focus on helping people with issues linked to estate planning.
 The best person to advise you on estate planning would be an attorney specializing in estate disputes.
-The Law Office of Roger A. Giuliani can assist if you reside in Las Vegas and require estate planning services.
+The Giuliani Law Firm can assist if you reside in Las Vegas and require estate planning services.